imDelivered/KiwixRAG/README.md

-# Wiki Chat
+# Kiwix RAG

 Terminal chat app for Ollama with local Wikipedia integration via Kiwix.
+Features Retrieval Augmented Generation (RAG) for enhanced factual responses.

 **⚠️ Platform Note:** This software is currently Linux-only.
 Windows and macOS support may be added in the future.